AnIndefiniteArticle/pentagram/README.md

     $ poetry shell

 to enter the python environment tested to work with this code.
+To make sure that all dependencies are installed, use:

+    $ poetry install

 # Using the library environment